 Instructions

-- Preheat the grill to a medium-low heat, around 350°F.
+- Preheat the grill for indirect cooking over a medium heat, around 350°F.

-- Prepare the potatoes by poking each with a fork 5-6 times, drizzling with 1 tablespoon of olive oil, and sprinkling salt and pepper on top.
-Make sure the whole potato is covered.
+- Poke each potato with a fork 5-6 times, drizzle with 1 tablespoon of olive oil, and sprinkle salt all over the skin.

 - Wrap each with foil.